potacho/data-project-template/README.md

 ## **Start writing ASAP:**
----
 *Last but not least, by writing your README soon you give yourself some pretty significant advantages.
 Most importantly, you’re giving yourself a chance to think through the project without the overhead of having to change code every time you change your mind about how something should be organized or what should be included.*

 ## **Suggested Structure:**
----

 ### :raising_hand: **Name**
 Self-explanatory names are best.
 If the name sounds too vague or unrelated, it may be a signal to move on.
-It also must be catchy (remember Potacho's Award is at stake).
-Image, Logo, Gif or some color is strongly recommended.
+It also must be catchy.
+Images, Logo, Gif or some color is strongly recommended.

 ### :baby: **Status**
-Alpha, Beta, 1.1, Ironhack Data Analytics Final Project, etc. It's OK to write a sentence, too.
+Alpha, Beta, 1.1, Ironhack Data Analytics Final Project, etc...
+It's OK to write a sentence, too.
 The goal is to let interested people know where this project is at.

 ### :running: **One-liner**
-Having a one-liner that describes the pipeline is useful for getting an idea of what the pipeline does in slightly greater detail.
+Having a one-liner that describes the pipeline/api/app is useful for getting an idea of what your code does in slightly greater detail.

 ### :computer: **Technology stack**
 Python, Pandas, Scipy, Scikit-learn, etc. Indicate the technological nature of the software, including primary programming language(s), main libraries and whether the software is intended as standalone or as a module in a framework or other ecosystem.